syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/prevent-scrolling.md

 ---
 layout: post
-title: Prevent the PDF from scrolling | Syncfusion&reg;
+title: Prevent the PDF from scrolling | Syncfusion
-description: Learn here all about Create PDF Viewer in a popup window in Syncfusion&reg; Blazor PDF Viewer component and more.
+description: Learn here all about Create PDF Viewer in a popup window in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug